cbmadrig/Pac_Men/README.md

 ## Create PacMen & Make them Bounce!
 <img src = 'PacMan1.png' width='150'>
-This game will create as many Pacmen as you like and make them bounce randomly inside the window
+  * This game will create as many Pacmen as you like and make them bounce randomly inside the window

 ## How to use
-Go to the repo page to try it, or pull the repo files to your local machine or Github
+  * Go to the repo page to try it, or pull the repo files to your local machine or Github

 ## Road Map To improvements
-Many improvements could be made.
-  Adding a reset button
+  * Adding a reset button
-  Create Different colors or orientations of pacmen
+  * Create Different colors or orientations of pacmen

 ## License

 MIT License

 Copyright (c) 2020 John Williams